 Recognizing the role the library can play in your child’s life should not be overlooked.
-It’s the beginning of their journey to become a skilled, knowledgeable readers and book lovers.
+It’s the beginning of their journey to become skilled, knowledgeable readers and book lovers.
 There are a great number of reasons why starting to read from an early age can help your child become a happier, more confident little learner.

 Children who read from a young age tend to excel more in school.
 Access to library card encourages them to take initiative.
 Additionally, they will learn and understand material better.
-It allows them to develop healthy habits, and sparks interests in a number of fun topics and extracurricular activities.
+It allows them to develop healthy habits and sparks interests in a number of fun topics and extracurricular activities.

 Regular library visits will inevitably lead to more reading, learning, and exploration.
 Reading is paramount for a growing child’s mind to blossom.
-Think of reading as fertilizer… for you kid’s brain.
+Think of reading as fertilizer… for your kid’s brain.
 If you’re like me, you might be imagining your kid’s ears stuffed full of soil right now.
 If not, I guess I might be a bit on the weird side.

 How can a Library Card Benefit my Child?

 Research shows that reading actually aids in brain development.
-This is especially true during your the first five years of your child’s life.
+This is especially true during the first five years of your child’s life.

 Young children are hyper-aware at this point in their lives.
 As a result, their mega brains actually function at a higher capacity to absorb new information.
 Your pitiful adult brain has nothing on a child’s mind… seriously!